Et si Carthage #1. 2024

 Detail.

-In his first large drawing from the series et si Carthage?
-(2023), Chamekh brings together cultural difference.
-In Chamekh’s research underlying this body of work, he was interested in making visible the ancient influences of North Africa on Roman antiquity.
-Figures such as the horned deity Ammon draw together Berber, Phoenician, Egyptian and Roman gods.
-Carthage was crushed by Rome, yet subsequently the province of Africa Romana became very important in Roman trade, culture and indeed politics, notably through the African Emperor Septimius Severus and his dynasty.
-Roman rule worked to integrate the best of what was found in the provinces; Chamekh underlines how Carthage itself persists in Rome and elsewhere through a plethora of cultural and iconographic influences.
+The drawing series Et si Carthage? makes visible the ancient influences of North Africa on Roman antiquity.
+Figures such as the horned deity Ammon bring together Berber, Phoenician, Egyptian, and Roman gods.
+Although Carthage was crushed by Rome, the province of Africa Romana subsequently became highly significant in Roman trade, culture, and politics, notably through the African Emperor Septimius Severus and his dynasty.
+Roman rule sought to integrate the best of what was found in the provinces; this series emphasizes how Carthage itself continues to resonate in Rome and beyond through a plethora of cultural and iconographic influences.

-of all those who, in crossing the Mediterranean, rebel against the structural mechanisms of the globalised economy, developed across long periods of imperial domination and colonial extraction to concentrate wealth in the hands of the northern few.
+The resilience of the Punic metropolis is also reflected in the eyes of the vanquished and exiled.
+Today, it can be seen in the determination of those who, crossing the Mediterranean, resist the structural mechanisms of the globalized economy—mechanisms developed over long periods of imperial domination and colonial extraction, concentrating wealth in the hands of the northern few.